 Each faculty translates its course requirements into student tasks.
-There will be a maximum of four formal assessment tasks in Year 12.
-There will be one formal written examination with a maximum weighting of 30% for the Year 12 course.
+With the exception of some extension subjects, there will be a maximum of four formal assessment tasks in Year 12, including one formal written examination with a maximum weighting of 30%.